CDAT/cdms/docs/source/manual/cdms_4.rst

    :widths:  40, 40, 80
    :align: left

     "Array or Transient-Variable", "[conservative, bilinear, and distance-weighted regridders] ``regridFunction(array)``", "Interpolate a gridded data array to a new grid.
-The return value is the regridded data variable. ``array`` is a Variable, MaskedArray, or Numpy array.
-The rank of the array may be greater than the rank of the input grid, in which case the input grid shape must match a trailing portion of the array shape.
-For example, if the input grid is curvilinear with shape (64,128), the last two dimensions of the array must match.
-Similarly, if the input grid is generic with shape (2560,), the last dimension of the array must have that length."
+    The return value is the regridded data variable.
+       * ``array`` is a Variable, MaskedArray, or Numpy array.
+       * The rank of the array may be greater than the rank of the input grid, in which case the input grid shape must match a trailing portion of the array shape.
+       * For example, if the input grid is curvilinear with shape (64,128), the last two dimensions of the array must match.
+       * Similarly, if the input grid is generic with shape (2560,), the last dimension of the array must have that length."
     "Array or Transient-Variable", "[bicubic regridders] ``regridFunction(array, gradientLat, gradientLon, gradientLatLon)``", "Interpolate a gridded data array to a new grid, using a bicubic regridder.
-The return value is the regridded data variable."
+    The return value is the regridded data variable.
-    ,,"``array`` is a Variable, MaskedArray, or Numpy array.
-The rank of the array may be greater than the rank of the input grid, in which case the input grid shape must match a trailing portion of the array shape.
-For example, if the input grid is curvilinear with shape (64,128), the last two dimensions of the array must match.
-Simiarly, if the input grid is generic with shape (2560,), the last dimension of the array must have that length."
+       * ``array`` is a Variable, MaskedArray, or Numpy array.
+       * The rank of the array may be greater than the rank of the input grid, in which case the input grid shape must match a trailing portion of the array shape.
+       * For example, if the input grid is curvilinear with shape (64,128), the last two dimensions of the array must match.
+       * Simiarly, if the input grid is generic with shape (2560,), the last dimension of the array must have that length.
-    ,,"``gradientLat``: df/di (see the SCRIP documentation).
-Same shape as ``array``."
+       * ``gradientLat``: df/di (see the SCRIP documentation).
+Same shape as ``array``.
-    ,,"``gradientLon``: df/dj.
-Same shape as ``array``."
+       * ``gradientLon``: df/dj.
+Same shape as ``array``.
-    ,,"``gradientLatLon``: d(df)/(di)(dj).
+       * ``gradientLatLon``: d(df)/(di)(dj).
 Same shape as array."
     "Numpy array", "``getDestinationArea()`` [conservative regridders only]", "Return the area of the destination (output) grid cell.
-The array is 1-D, with length equal to the number of cells in the output grid."
+       * The array is 1-D, with length equal to the number of cells in the output grid."
     "Numpy array", "``getDestinationFraction()``", "Return the area fraction of the destination (output) grid cell that participates in the regridding.
-The array is 1-D, with length equal to the number of cells in the output grid."
+       * The array is 1-D, with length equal to the number of cells in the output grid."
     "CurveGrid or Generic-Grid", "``getInputGrid()``", "Return the input grid, or None if no input grid is associated with the regridder."
     "CurveGrid or Generic-Grid", "``getOutputGrid()``", "Return the output grid."
     "Numpy array", "``getSourceFraction()``", "Return the area fraction of the source (input) grid cell that participates in the regridding.
-The array is 1-D, with length equal to the number of cells in the input grid"
+       * The array is 1-D, with length equal to the number of cells in the input grid"

 Examples
 ^^^^^^^^